AllanLitLam/PreschoolToyResearch/README.md

 ## Scope of Work

-See `Scope-of-Work-Sample.docx` for a sample SOW document.
+See `Scope-of-Work-Sample.pdf` for a sample SOW document.
 This outlines the structure of the UX research project, including goals, methods, deliverables, and timeline.
 This file is shared as a general example and does not contain confidential product information.

 ---